Lagunitas Brewing Co. cutting 12 percent of workforce

 The decision to downsize comes 17 months after Dutch brewing giant Heineken International acquired full ownership of the homegrown brewery company, which has long been a supporter of local nonprofits through beer donations and fundraisers at its Petaluma taproom.

 The layoffs were not wholly unexpected given cutbacks at other craft brewers with growth slowing in the estimated $26 billion-a-year U.S. craft sector.
-The sector had incredible growth in recent years, with production rising as much as 20 percent annually as recently as 2014.
-But in recent years the increases have been in the low single digits.
+The sector had incredible growth in past years, with production rising as much as 20 percent annually as recently as 2014.
+But more recently, increases have been in the low single digits.

 “I certainly wouldn’t be surprised of actions along these same lines for other companies going forward,” said Tom McCormick, executive director of the California Craft Brewers Association.